 Through education, therapy, being creative, dancing, movement, embodiment, breath, finding community, being brave, fucking up, making mistakes, and trying again I discovered that these things don’t have to define who I am in a negative or victim way.

 A healthy, nourishing life is possible despite trauma, stigma, oppression, conflict, and pain.

 I know this because I am here now.

 What I learnt

 Working with my experiences and personal trauma, making lots of mistakes, falling and getting up again, together with a thirst for knowledge allowed me to find a wide range of ways to heal, build resilience and get braver.

 Education played a significant part in this.
 The more I knew, the more I understood.
 Being a geek with a passion for patterns and processes, with an eye for visual changes helped me here.
-I was trying something new, refining it, trying again and always looking for ways to make it better fuelled my creativity.
+I was trying something new, refining it, then trying again and always looking for ways to make it better fuels my creativity.